-Interleukin 9, also known as IL-9, is a cytokine (cell signalling molecule) belonging to the group of interleukins.
+Interleukin 9, also known as IL-9, is a cytokine (cell signaling molecule) belonging to the group of interleukins.
 IL-9 is a cytokine that acts as a regulator of a variety of hematopoietic cells.
 This cytokine stimulates cell proliferation and prevents apoptosis.
 It functions through the interleukin 9 receptor (IL-9R), which activates different signal transducer and activator (STAT) proteins and thus connects this cytokine to various biological processes.
 Genetic studies on a mouse model of asthma demonstrated that this cytokine is a determining factor in the pathogenesis of bronchial hyperresponsiveness.
-IL-9 is a key molecule that affects differentiation of TH17 cells and Treg function.
-IL-9 predominantly produced by TH17 cells, synergizes with TGF-β1 to differentiate naïve CD4+ T cells into TH17 cells, while IL-9 secretion by TH17 cells is regulated by IL-23.
-Interestingly, IL-9 enhances the suppressive functions of FoxP3+ CD4+ Treg cells in vitro, and absence of IL-9 signaling weakens the suppressive activity of nTregs in vivo, leading to an increase in effector cells and worsening of experimental autoimmune encephalomyelitis.
+IL-9 is a key molecule that affects the differentiation of TH17 cells and Treg function.
+IL-9 predominantly produced by TH17 cells synergizes with TGF-β1 to differentiate naive CD4+ T cells into TH17 cells, while IL-9 secretion by TH17 cells is regulated by IL-23.
+Interestingly, IL-9 enhances the suppressive functions of FoxP3+ CD4+ Treg cells in vitro, and the absence of IL-9 signaling weakens the suppressive activity of nTregs in vivo, leading to an increase in effector cells and worsening of experimental autoimmune encephalomyelitis.
 The mechanism of IL-9 effects on TH17 and Tregs is through activation of STAT3 and STAT5 signaling.
-Our findings highlight a role of IL-9 as a regulator of pathogenic versus protective mechanisms of immune responses.
+Our findings highlight the role of IL-9 as a regulator of pathogenic versus protective mechanisms of immune responses.